polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/libraries.md

 [the Substrate API Client](https://github.com/scs/substrate-api-client) is another Substrate client library for Rust that is maintained by Supercomputing Systems; its API is more general-purpose than `substrate-subxt`.

+## Python

+[py-substrate-interface](https://github.com/polkascan/py-substrate-interface) is a Python library to interface with a Substrate node RPC.
+It facilitates reading blocks, extrinsics and storage entries, submitting extrinsics, providing additional convenience methods to deal with SCALE encoding/decoding, metadata parsing and type registry management.
+This library is maintained by [Polkascan Foundation](https://polkascan.org/).